Edorizz/linuxboy/README.md

 - [ ] Graphical debugger

 ## Tested Games List
-Keep in mind that full compatibility doesn't mean perferct emulation, it just means that no errors have been found yet.
+Keep in mind that full compatibility doesn't mean perfect emulation, it just means that no errors have been found yet.

 | Game | Compatibility | Notes |